zephinzer/gtcdk8s/00-setup/README.md

 ```

 ## MiniKube
-Minikube is a k8s deployment that works on a single virtual machine (node).
+Minikube is a k8s deployment that works on a single virtual machine (termed a node).

 For all operating systems, follow the instructions at this link: [https://github.com/kubernetes/minikube/releases](https://github.com/kubernetes/minikube/releases).